SAP-archive/teched2020-DEV161/exercises/ex2/README.md

 1. You can set a new theme in one of the following ways:
       - Click the *Settings* icon and select *Color Theme*.
       - From the menu bar, select *File | Settings | Color Theme*.
-      - Welcome screen, click *Set a theme* in the .
+      - Welcome screen, click *Set a theme*.

        The command palette opens, showing a list of available themes for you to choose from.